We keep the York Drug and Alcohol Service (YDAS) Privacy Notice under review. It was last reviewed and updated in December 2021.

 Retaining personal data

-We will hold your personal information on a secure database and we will also keep paper files where necessary.
+We'll hold your personal information on a secure database and we will also keep paper files where necessary.
 All records are kept securely and will only be accessible to those people who need access to deliver the service.

 Further processing of personal data